Art to Go

 What to Expect from an Art to Go Session

 - Each session lasts one hour and accommodates up to 25 participants.

-- A pair of museum educators will arrive at your location with suitcases of 6 to 12 artworks related to unifying themes or topics.
+- This is not a lecture.
+Museum educators and docents will arrive at your location with suitcases of 6 to 12 artworks related to unifying themes or topics.
 Each presentation is adapted to the ages, developmental levels, and needs of the audience group—from kindergarteners to senior adults.
 Read on for a list of currently available topics.